szczyglis-dev/py-gpt/docs/source/tools.rst

 Canvas (BETA)
 ----------------------

-The **Canvas** tool is a persistent Chromium/QWebEngine browser and interactive rendering surface used by the **Canvas** plugin.
+The **Canvas** tool is a persistent Chromium/QWebEngine browser and interactive rendering surface used by the **Canvas (inline)** plugin.
 It can render generated HTML/CSS/JavaScript, open external webpages, support scoped interaction, annotations, screenshots, DOM inspection, and iterative live editing.
-Enable the plugin to expose the model-callable Canvas tools.
+Enable the plugin to expose the model-callable Canvas tools; the global ``Tools`` switch is not required.

 See :doc:`canvas` for the feature overview and :ref:`plugin-canvas-web-html` for the complete tool and configuration reference.